 The Board has established three standing committees to increase its effectiveness.
 These are represented below.
 Each standing committee operates under a charter, approved by the Board, which sets out the authority, membership, and responsibilities of the committee.
 The committee charters are reviewed at least annually.
-In FY24, a process was commenced to comprehensively review the charters.
+In FY25, the charters were comprehensively reviewed to ensure they are aligned and address emerging issues, such as sustainability.